PDBeurope/ccdutils/README.md

 ## Features
   * Generation of 2D depictions (`No image available` generated if the flattening cannot be done) along with the quality check.
   * Generation of 3D conformations.
-  * Fragment search
+  * Fragment library search.

 ## TODO list
   * Port rest of the important functionality implemented by Oliver
-  * write mmcif Compound exporter (Lukas)
+  * Port cofactors to this solution
-  * Once pip 9.1 is released change the way how pdbecif parser is installed (https://stackoverflow.com/questions/15221473/how-do-i-update-pip-itself-from-inside-my-virtual-environment)
+  * Improve documentation